Updated: Dec 8, 2020

-Sofrito is used as base for many Puerto Rican and other islands meals.
-We add it to medium-high heated pan with 1-2 tbsps of olive oil and 2 tbsps of Spanish-style tomato sauce.
+Sofrito is used as a base for many Puerto Rican and other islands' meals.
+We add it to a medium-high heated pan with 1-2 tbsps of olive oil and 2 tbsps of Spanish-style tomato sauce.
 This gives your food a great taste!

 Freezing is the preferred method since I don't use this as often and will last longer.
 This isn't the most difficult recipe to make, but having it stored in the freezer ready to go is great for when you don't feel like having to clean up a green mess out of your blender.